-Many folks prefer to use a supplement to control stress rather than a “drug.”
-Please be aware that anything you use for the purpose of controlling or changing the way your body works IS A DRUG.
-All supplements and vitamins are drugs and can interfere and interact with medications prescribed by your doctor.
+All supplements and vitamins can interfere and interact with medications prescribed by your doctor.
 As always, make sure your doctor knows what supplements you are taking and gives you the thumbs-up.

 B Complex The production of serotonin and melatonin (they are created from tryptophan) in the brain is heavily dependent on B vitamins.
-Deficiency of any of them can produce irritability, poor sleep, depression, anxiety and fatigue.
+Deficiency of any of them can result in irritability, poor sleep, fatigue and mood problems.
 If you choose a B-complex supplement make sure it has 100% RDA of all 8 B-vitamins, especially biotin.
 Biotin is very expensive, so supplement companies tend to skimp on it to save money.
 In fact a patient brought me a B-Complex supplement she had bought at the drugstore that had NO biotin in it at all!
 Since the B vitamins function as a group, deficiency of one affects the whole complex.
-B complex is my favorite supplement for young people suffering from stress and anxiety.
+B complex is my favorite supplement for young people suffering from stress.
 I have had children as young as 8 years old benefit from using it.

 Magnesium This nutrient is calming and soothing and more than 50% of us don’t get enough of it in our diet!
-Magnesium is helpful for controlling migraines, for anxiety, for stress management and for sleep.
-If you happen to have high blood pressure or suffer with constipation you should definitely take extra magnesium!
+Extra magnesium is beneficial for the cardiovascular, digestive, neurological and musculoskeletal system.

-St. John’s Wort This is the most commonly prescribed antidepressant in Europe!
-It is well-documented that extracts of St. John’s wort increase serotonin in the brain the same way medications like Prozac do.
+St. John’s Wort This herb is the most commonly prescribed antidepressant in Europe!

-L-Theanine This is an amino acid that has the effect of reducing mental and physical stress, improve mood and increase cognition.
+L-Theanine This is an amino acid that Is helpful for reducing mental and physical stress, improving mood and increasing cognition.
 It increases GABA activity in the brain.

 Ashwaghanda This is a traditional Indian herb that has been used to blunt the physical responses to stress including increases in cortisol.